Gurez

 Due to heavy snowfall (around 2 m) and closure of Razdan Pass in winter, the valley remains cut off for six months of the year.

+Gurez is 125 km from Srinagar.

 History

 Historically, Gurez was part of ancient Dardistan, stretching between Sharada Peeth in the west, Minimarg in the north, Drass in the east, and Bagtore in the south.
 The valley falls along the ancient Silk Route, which connected the Kashmir Valley with Gilgit, before continuing further to Kashgar.
 Archaeological surveys in valleys north of Gurez have uncovered hundreds of carved inscriptions in Kharoshthi, Brahmi, and Tibetan.
-In particular, the carvings provide insights into the origins of the Kashmiri people and the early history of Buddhism.

-The ancient capital of the Dards, Dawar, is located in the Gurez Valley and is an important archaeological site.
-Other archaeological sites of importance in the valley include Kanzalwan, where the last council of Buddhism is believed to have been held and, further downstream, the ruins of the ancient Sharda University are preserved along the Kishenganga/Neelum River.
+The ancient capital of the Dards, Dawar, is located in the Gurez Valley.
+Other archaeological sites in the valley include Kanzalwan.

-Prior to the partition of Kashmir, Gurez had been a destination for foreign tourists, including Franklin Delano Roosevelt, who is known to have visited some time before he became the US president.
-During the colonial period, Gurez was often visited by trekkers.
-Nehru and Indira Gandhi, accompanied by Sheikh Abdullah, were among those who visited the area in the 1940s, fishing for trout at Naranag, one of the lakes in the mountains above the valley.
+Franklin Delano Roosevelt visited before he was the US president.
+During the colonial period, Jawaharlal Nehru and his daughter Indira Gandhi visited the area in the 1940s.